An operational characterization of the notion of probability by algorithmic randomness and its applications: Applications

 \subsection{Application to quantum mechanics}

 The notion of probability plays a crucial role in quantum mechanics.
-It appears in quantum mechanics as the so-called \emph{Born rule}, i.e., the \emph{probability interpretation of the wave function}.
-In modern mathematics which describes quantum mechanics, however, probability theory means nothing other than measure theory, and therefore any operational characterization of the notion of probability is still missing in quantum mechanics.
+It appears in quantum mechanics as the so-called \emph{Born rule}, i.e., the \emph{probability interpretation of the wave function} \cite{D58,vN55,LL77,NC00}.
+In modern mathematics which describes quantum mechanics, however, probability theory means nothing other than \emph{measure theory}, and therefore any \emph{operational characterization of the notion of probability} is still missing in quantum mechanics.
 In this sense, the current form of quantum mechanics is considered to be \emph{imperfect} as a physical theory which must stand on operational means.

-As a \emph{major application} of our framework, we can present an \emph{alternative rule to the Born rule} based on the notion of ensemble for the purpose of making quantum mechanics \emph{perfect}.
-Namely, we can use the notion of ensemble to state the alternative rule for specifying the property of the results of quantum measurements \emph{in an operational way}.
-We can then present an alternative rule to the Born rule for mixed states based on the notion of ensemble.
-In particular, we give a precise definition for the notion of mixed state.
-Finally, we can show that all of the alternative rules for both pure states and mixed states can be derived from a single postulate, called the \emph{principle of typicality}, in a unified manner.
-We do this from the point of view of the \emph{many-worlds interpretation of quantum mechanics} \cite{E57}.
+As a \emph{major application} of our framework developed in the present paper, we developed a framework of an operational refinement of quantum mechanics with respect to measurements in a series of works~\cite{T14CCR,T15Kokyuroku,T15WiNF-Tadaki_rule,T16QIT35,T18arXiv}.
+In these works we first presented a \emph{refinement} of the Born rule as an alternative rule to it, based on the notion of ensemble, for aiming at making quantum mechanics \emph{operationally perfect}.
+Namely, we used the notion of ensemble to state the refinement of the Born rule for specifying the property of the results of quantum measurements \emph{in an operational way}.
+We then presented an operational refinement of the Born rule for mixed states, as an alternative rule to it, based on the notion of ensemble.
+In particular, we gave a precise definition for the notion of \emph{mixed state}, using the notion of ensemble.
+We then showed that all of the refined rules of the Born rule for both pure states and mixed states can be derived from a \emph{single} postulate on quantum measurements, called the \emph{principle of typicality}, in a unified manner.
+We did this from the point of view of the \emph{many-worlds interpretation of quantum mechanics} \cite{E57}.
+Furthermore, we made an application of our framework to the BB84 quantum key distribution protocol in order to demonstrate how properly our framework works in \emph{practical} problems in quantum mechanics, based on the principle of typicality.
+See the work~\cite{T18arXiv} for the detail of the development of the framework based on the principle of typicality.

-The application has been developed in a series of works \cite{T14CCR,T15QCOMPINFO,T15Kokyuroku,T15WiNF-Tadaki_rule,T16CCR,T16QIP,T16QIT35}.
-A full paper which summarizes the detail of the application is in preparation.